 Since 2006, the New River has been encased underground as it runs through the city of Mexicali, but not Calexico21.
 The encasing of the river makes it so that it causes less harm to those in the neighborhoods through which it flows.
 Encasing helps to reduce trash in the river and protects residents in the neighboring communities from the river’s odor and toxic health effects.
 Further work is needed to reduce trash dumping, eutrophication due to excess nutrients, inflows of pathogens from wastewater treatment facilities, industrial wastes, agricultural runoff, pesticides, and municipal wastes21.
 In Calexico, however, the New River remains open to the air.
 Residents and members of the Calexico New River Committee, a nonprofit, went to Sacramento and got the state to pass AB 1079 authorizing the New River Improvement Project in 2009.
 It included provisions to encase the river on the US side of the border34, but the state has repeatedly postponed such action.

-The consequences of not capping the river on the US side weigh heavily on the individual quality of life for people in Calexico and the broader Imperial Valley.
+The consequences of not capping the river on the US side weigh heavily on the quality of life for people in Calexico and the broader Imperial Valley.
 When Eric taught at Calexico High, he had some students who couldn’t go outside at all because their respiratory development was so stunted by the pollution.
 Countless kids had doctor’s orders listing the things they could and couldn’t do.
 A lot of students went to the hospital straight from his classroom.
 They’d get shortness of breath, and then get to the point where nothing could help them, so he’d have to call 911.
-Imperial County has gotten so desperate for help that county officials have asked California Governor Gavin Newsom to declare a State Emergency, a measure usually used for acute events such as wildfires or earthquakes, and the first step toward getting federal assistance.
+Imperial County has gotten so desperate for help that county officials have asked California Governor Gavin Newsom to declare a State Emergency, a measure usually enacted for acute events such as wildfires or earthquakes, and the first step toward getting federal assistance.
 They have requested an in-depth epidemiological study and personnel to examine asthma rates in local schools, conduct soil testing on the exposed playa, and increase air data analysis.
-Additionally, they have requested a swamp dozer and lift pumps to help complete habitat and air quality projects, and a bull plow to create ridges for temporary dust control on the playa.
+Additionally, they have requested a swamp dozer and lift pumps to help complete habitat and air quality projects, and a bull plow to create ridges on the playa for temporary dust control.
 Finally, they have asked for $150,000 a year to conduct their own water quality tests on the New River, the results of which would be widely available to the public33.
 Ultimately, they received no help.

 It’s through activism like Eric’s that things will change.
 He wants to see more people get involved, fight for, and invest their lives in the community.
 He says, “I love being part of a community and seeing people engage.
 [Imperial County] is one of the worst for civic engagement, so it’s kinda been a lifelong goal of mine to be part of it and grow that.
 We’ve had a brain drain here for a long time for lack of economic opportunities, and we’re starting to see finally that come back.
 Like in Coachella you have that because of the growth there. … I want to say that I want to be one of those that helped lay the foundation for that type of leadership here.”